 Blood analysis is an important tool in searching for corrections of blood elements and mutational condition of disease.

-The diet of Rousettus leschenaulti mainly consists of fruits, leaves and nectar of plants.
-This fruit Bat plays an important role in pollination due to its frugivorous habit.
+The diet of Rousettus leschenaulti consists mainly of fruits, leaves and nectar of plants.
+This fruit bat plays an important role in pollination due to its frugivorous habit.
 This study is an effort to illustrate the interaction between Testosterone and Luteinising hormone levels in their breeding period.
 Testosterone is a vital hormone in mammals, including bats, playing a part in various physiological processes like spermatogenesis, sexual behaviour, and development of secondary sexual characteristics (Smith et al., 2005).
 In males, testosterone production is regulated by the hypothalamic-pituitary-gonadal (HPG) axis.
 Luteinizing hormone (LH), released by the pituitary gland, stimulates testosterone synthesis in the testes (Jones et al., 1998).
 Understanding the relationship between LH and testosterone levels is crucial for unravelling reproductive strategies and adaptations in different species.

 Fruit bats (Rousettus leschenaulti) have unique reproductive physiology, including delayed fertilization and seasonal breeding patterns (Tan et al., 2001).
 Despite their ecological and evolutionary significance, bats have been understudied in terms of endocrine regulation when compared to other mammals.
 This study aims to bridge this gap by examining the correlation between LH and serum testosterone levels in male R. leschenaulti.